mschlafly/darpa_dataanalysis/README.md

-# "Shared Coverage Control For Human-Swarm Collaboration Under Pressure" Data and Statistical Analyses
+# "Collaborative Robot Augment Human Cognition" Data and Statistical Analyses

 A human subject experiment was conducted to test the impact of swarm control paradigm on cognitive availability and performance.
 This repo contains
 * code for extracting raw data from rosbags and Somnomedics software